DavidSebMicke/BulbaAcademy/README.md

 Open up the project in Visual Studio 2022.

-Open menu `debug -> BulbasaurAPI Debug Properties` and enter `seedadmin` on the first line of command line arguments.
+Open menu `debug -> BulbasaurAPI Debug Properties` and enter `seed` on the first line of command line arguments.

 #### SQL Server